 ORIGINS AND FUNDING

-Passions was inspired by Professor Melanie Tebbutt’s book, Being Boys: Youth, Leisure and Identity in the Inter-War Years, which used everyday leisure activities to examine the masculinities of working-class boys in the interwar years.
-Research for the book was supported by the Arts and Humanities Research Council (AHRC), which provided further funding for this public engagement project, to develop a community-based interpretation of some of the book’s themes.
+Passions was inspired by Professor Melanie Tebbutt’s book, Being Boys: Youth, Leisure and Identity in the Inter-War Years.
+Being Boys used everyday leisure activities as a lens through which to explore the masculinities of working-class boys in the interwar years.
+It focused on ‘ordinary’ and ‘everyday’ experiences during adolescence and on how feelings and emotions were expressed through recreational experiences.

 Research for Being Boys was supported by the Arts and Humanities Research Council (AHRC), which provided further funding in the form of an AHRC follow-on award for her Passions of Youth engagement project.